laurenchen0631/English-Learning/category/common_phrase.md

 	- The project wa terminated as of January 1.
 - as yet 直到現在 == up to the present
 	- Second, the fungi cannot as yet be cultivated in the absence of a living root
+- (at) the tail end (of sth) 末尾/尾聲
+	- I only saw the tail end of the news.
+	- She was at the front of the queue but I was at the tail end.
 - all the while 一直 == for all of a period of time
 	- There I was thinking you were hard at work and you were upstairs in bed all the while!
 	- He later worked on similar jobs across the length and breadth of England, all the while studying the newly revealed strata and collecting all the fossils he could find.